 A truly outstanding orchestral performance from beginning to end, from percussion to woodwinds to (particularly) brass.
 Excellent and firm direction by Christian Erny.
 An impressive choir performance (for a semi-professional ensemble).
 An excellent (young) narrator—in a setting that didn’t really allow him to perform to his fullest potential.
 Good vocal soloists—particularly (even excellent) for the dramatic role of the witch.
 And, last but not least: lots of beautiful music, culminating in the central climax, the “Dance before the Ark” (No.16), and of course in the “brassy” concluding apotheosis after David’s death.

-Finally: to come back to my initial skepticism: last year’s concert performance in Basel and this one were hardly comparable, my skepticism pointless in the end: The performance in Basel had its main strength in the role of the narrator, this one was better in the choir performance (albeit in German), hard to beat in the part of the orchestra, and definitely better in the role of the witch.
+Finally: to come back to my initial skepticism: last year’s concert performance in Basel and this one were hardly comparable, my skepticism pointless in the end.
+The performance in Basel had its main strength in the role of the narrator.
+This performance was better in the choir performance (albeit in German), hard to beat in the part of the orchestra, and definitely better in the role of the witch.
 Also, as this was the smaller, early version of the score, whereas Basel featured the larger 1923 orchestral setting, there were fundamental differences between the two performances and their impact.
 Last, but not least, only the smaller setting in Winterthur enabled the listener really to appreciate the performance and the qualities of the conductor, Christian Erny.
 Thanks for a truly interesting and rewarding concert experience!

 We are sorry that this post was not useful for you!